CNRP/laravel-instagram-feed/README.md

 3. Once authenticated, you can view and manage multiple Instagram profiles and their feeds.
 4. Use the "Refresh Feed" button to manually update the feed for a selected profile.

+To publish the styles for the Instagram Manager page, run the following command `php artisan filament:assets`

 ### Programmatic Usage

 You can also use the package programmatically: